 Description.
 As a weapon, liquid Lewisite smells like a geranium and is amber to dark brown in color.
 The oily substance that causes blisters (a blister agent) but also can be a toxic to the lungs and poison to the whole body.

 Effects.
 When inhaled in high concentrations, it can kill in as little as 10 minutes.
 The vapor form of Lewisite is just as dangerous, but the chemical is less effective in humid conditions.
-Lewisite poisoning can be treated with an antidote known as British-Anti-Lewisite, if it is administered early after inhalation.
+Lewisite poisoning can be treated with an antidote known as dimercarprol, if it is administered early after inhalation.

 Description.
 Mustard agents are the most widely known of the blister agents and the most common.
 They produce injuries that heal much more slowly and are more susceptible to infection than other chemical burns.